vasandr13/configs/README.md

 # configs
-This is just collection of usefull configs for differents utilities.
+This is just a collection of usefull configs for differents utilities.